15. EDUCATIONAL POLICY

 Students are encouraged to explore the rights and responsibilities involved in being a member of a family, of Releasing Potential, the wider community, the UK and the world at large.
 This occurs through all aspects of the curriculum, including PSD, English and Enrichment; a range of delivery strategies are used including formal debate, role play and workshops.
 Display boards are visible around both sites on which information about news current events is shown; this encourages discussion and debate.
 Students and staff take part in a range of charitable activities throughout the year, including Comic Relief, Children in Need, Save the Children Christmas Jumper event.

 Within all aspects of the school day we seek to address the personal, health and social needs of our students.
 This is done through formalised lessons as part of the PSD curriculum, and through responding to students’ conversations during lessons and breaks.

 Releasing Potential has a high standard of conduct when working with young people, with a focus on taking responsibility for one’s own actions.
 Staff are expected to model the mantra ‘clean, decent and honest’ in their conversations and actions in the workplace.
 The same is expected of our students.
 This applies across the curriculum and provides many opportunities for spiritual, moral social and cultural development.

-Where there are opportunities the curriculum will reflect the cultural diversity of the UK, particularly through the PSD, Art and Food Studies curricula.
-Citizenship Leads co-ordinate events and activities and advise on delivery strategies.
+Where there are opportunities, the curriculum will reflect the cultural diversity of the UK, particularly through the PSD and Food Studies curricula.
+Centre Managers and Subject Lead work together to co-ordinate events and activities and advise on delivery strategies.

 Staff work hard to challenge students to use appropriate and respectful language when talking about people and practices different from their own.
 When appropriate staff may arrange a visit from or to a particular place or people to challenge the prejudices students may have; for example a visit to the local mosque, or a visit from local police officers.